 Your gastroenterologist is likely to recommend either medications or surgical removal of a patient’s gallbladder.
 While medications can be effective and less invasive, they often require months or even years to fully dissolve the gallstones.
 Because the gallbladder is not essential to any digestive functions within the body, removing it is often the best way to ensure long-term relief from gallstones.

-Call our gastroenterologists today at (215) 742-9900 for a consultation to discuss your symptoms and potential treatment options!
+Call Philadelphia Gastroenterology Consultants today at (215) 742-9900 for a consultation to discuss your symptoms and potential treatment options!